thejimster82/CvilleAQ/index.md

 The SCD30 is an indoor NDIR CO2 sensor with an onboard temperature and humidity sensor.
 It provides high accuracy readings but consumes more power than is ideal for these applications.
 Future iterations should focus on reducing the power consumption of this part or replace it with an alternative.

+The full parts list for our pilot prototype can be found [here](sensorboxes/sbox0/Pilot_Prototype_Component_List.pdf).

 ## Firmware

 Our firmware code is freely available on [Github](https://github.com/thejimster82/CvilleAQ/tree/master/sensorboxes/sbox0) along with the requisite libraries.
 The ttn-credentials.h file will need to be filled out with the credentials for the TTN application to which you wish to send data.
 The application must also be set up to [decode](https://learn.adafruit.com/the-things-network-for-feather/payload-decoding) the packets sent by the sensor kits, this code can be copied from Decoder.js in our repo.